 - Asia Pacific (Singapore)

-Clarius does not store Patient Information outside to it's own Cloud.
+Clarius does not store Patient Information outside to its own Cloud.
 More information about Amazon's security measures can be found at https://aws.amazon.com/security/.

 ePHI Storage